AD2000X/LoRA_WandB_Gemma2_2b_en/README.md

 4.Install Dependencies: Ensure that Keras and KerasNLP are updated to the correct versions.

-Running the Notebook
+Running the Notebook:

 1.Open the Colab notebook or run the lora_gemma2_2b_en.py script in a Colab environment.

 2.Execute each code cell sequentially to:

   -Mount the drive.

   -Download and preprocess the dataset.

   -Instantiate and fine-tune the Gemma model with LoRA.

   -Save the trained model weights back to Google Drive.

 3.Adjust parameters like the LoRA rank, batch size, or epochs as needed for your experiments.

-Weights & Biases Integration
+Weights & Biases Integration:

 To track experiments with Weights & Biases, follow these steps:

 1.Install wandb: